 Know Your Ingredients

 As ecofriendly practices are a huge part of Celsious, its founders have some strong advice on how to choose a detergent.
 “Many conventional detergents contain enzymes that break down food and other organic stains.
-Since wool is a protein fibre, most standard detergents will actually attack the molecular structure of the wool in your scarf.
-This can ultimately lead to tears and holes in your favourite winter accessory.”
-As for their favourites?
+Since wool is a protein fiber, most standard detergents will actually attack the molecular structure of the wool in your scarf.
+This can ultimately lead to tears and holes in your favorite winter accessory.”
+As for their favorites?
 “We love the Olive Laundry Liquid for Wool & Silk by Sonett.
 If you’re going for extra softness, try the brand’s Wool Care Conditioner.”

 Before You Store

 Perhaps you didn’t keep up with washing your scarf quite as often as you should have.
 No worries.
 Just make sure you show it some TLC once winter ends.
 “Don’t forget to give your scarf one last wash at the end of the season before stashing it away over the summer,” the sisters advise.